seveibar/confidis/README.md

 * Simple, easy-to-use API
 * Determine the quality of sources and the probability of their correctness
 * Determine the probability that an answer is correct
-* Performant against thousands of sources and millions of questions
+* Performant against thousands of sources and millions of questions.
+Uses WebAssembly when using npm module.
 * Can determine truth with exclusively poor sources (independent sources with accuracies less than 50%)
 * Tested and adaptable to [adverserial scenarios](https://github.com/waoai/confidis/blob/master/ATTACKS.md)
 * Compare complex, multivariate answers